Do Things Big

-MongoDB supports over 100 applications deployed on over 1,000 nodes, delivering 20 billion operations per day.
-Core Internet services including content management, chat, file sharing, and clickstream logging rely on MongoDB’s scalability and performance to serve hundreds of millions of users.
+Qihoo uses MongoDB to support over 100 applications deployed on over 1,500 nodes, serving 20 billion operations per day.
+Core Internet services including location-based mobile search, log analytics and SSO session caching rely on MongoDB's scalability and performance to serve hundreds of millions of users.

 One of the world's top 5 banks powers its global reference data management platform with MongoDB.
 Replicating data across 12 data centers distributed around the world, MongoDB scales to serve the latest financial data to support traders in every country, while ensuring regulatory compliance.

 Delivering personalized, on-demand TV services on a microservices-based platform, supporting 100,000 operations per second with 99.999% availability.

 Since its first MongoDB project in 2012, Baidu has grown its cluster to 600 nodes storing 200 billion documents and 1PB of data, powering over 100 apps.